YourListTeam/ServerSide/YourListApp/README.md

 ![](https://i.imgur.com/q9ftsfO.png)

-Then create an Virutal Device, and run it.
+Then create a Virtual Device, and run it.
 This may take a few minutes to start up.

 ![](https://i.imgur.com/zI1IYAA.png)

 Then you can the green play button, and Gradle will run and build the Flutter application.
-This will installed onto your emulator.
+This will install the application onto your emulator.
 For iOS testing, the process is similar, although the AVD Manager is not required.
 For this, the iOS Simulator must be used to create an emulator for an iOS device.

 ![](https://i.imgur.com/Rtxdt3t.png)

 This requires installing [CocoaPods](https://cocoapods.org/).
-Verify CocoaPods is installed correctly, and then install required depdencies.
+Verify CocoaPods is installed correctly, and then install required dependencies.
 This will install all dependencies into a `Pods` folder.

 ```
 $ pod --version